-ACOG: Abdominoplasty plus hysterectomy deemed safeMay 8th, 2012 in Obstetrics & gynaecology /
+ACOG: Abdominoplasty plus hysterectomy deemed safeMay 8, 2012 in Medicine & Health / Obstetrics & gynaecology

 (HealthDay) -- Data from a case series of 65 patients indicate that combining abdominoplasty and hysterectomy is safe and effective, according to a study presented at the annual clinical meeting of the American College of Obstetricians and Gynecologists, held from May 5 to 9 in San Diego.